Home Warranty vs Home Insurance: What's the Difference and Do You Need Both?

 Homeowners Insurance: Purchase directly from insurers like State Farm, Allstate, or Farmers, or use a comparison tool to get quotes from multiple carriers at once.

-Home Warranties: Top-rated companies for 2026 include American Home Shield, First American Home Warranty, Cinch Home Services, Liberty Home Guard, and Old Republic Home Protection.
-You can purchase directly from their websites or compare plans side-by-side on review platforms like NerdWallet or ConsumerAffairs.
-Review a home warranty plans comparison to find the best fit for your budget.
+Home Warranties: The most consistently top-rated companies for 2026 include American Home Shield (best for comprehensive coverage and HVAC), First American Home Warranty (best starter plan), AFC Home Warranty (best premiums), Liberty Home Guard (best add-ons), Cinch Home Services (best systems plan), 2-10 Home Buyers Warranty (best enhanced coverage), and Select Home Warranty (best for roof coverage).
+You can purchase directly from their websites or use a home warranty plans comparison to find the best fit for your budget.

 Pincher's Pro Tip